venusang/node-api/README.md

 npm install

 #request for db.js file - application will not work otherwise
-This application requires a file in /config/db.js that contains credentials to access to a remote database hosted at mlab.com.
+This application requires a file in /config/db.js that contains credentials in order to access a remote database hosted at mlab.com.
 Please contact me if you would like to request access and I will set-up user credentials for the database and send the db.js file to you.

 #run app - it should run on http://localhost:8000/